 Baseball is a sport for everyone.
 So, rest assured that you can expect to find gloves, both the first baseman and regular type, for yourself at a fitting price point.
 Simply put, with so many products and price tags in the saturated baseball market, you are bound to get a product that aligns with what you are able and willing to pay for.

 First Base Glove vs. Regular Glove: Care & Maintenance

 Care and maintenance are relatively similar for both types of gloves.
 The biggest difference is that you do not have to designate any extra time and attention to addressing finger stalls.
 You will want to break it in if it is brand new, clean it regularly, and condition it after every upkeep session.
-You can learn more how to break your first base gloves here or watch a viddeo below.
+You can learn more how to break your first base gloves here.

 To effectively care for and maintain baseball gloves, seek out specially made products, like glove oils or conditioners, leather cleaners, leather wipes, leather dry brushes, etc. Otherwise, you can also opt for homemade solutions and other workarounds.
 Vaseline or olive oil lying around in the house are good alternatives to commercial leather conditioners.
 Most of the time, simple mixtures of mild, non-fragranced, and non-alcohol soap will suffice.
 Soft toothbrushes and thin cotton cloths can substitute leather wipes and dry brushes.

 What are Some of the Best First Base Gloves in the Market

 In our opinion, these brands provide the top-tiered first baseman baseball gloves: Rawlings, Wilson, Mizuno, Under Armour, Marucci, and Easton.
 They are all solid options, offered by reputable brands that have been in the baseball manufacturing industry for a long time.

 However, there are many other lesser-known brands that provide just as good first baseman gloves.
 You can always try scouting the Internet and forums!